The mountains have been calling me a lot over the last few months. They didn’t shout loud enough for me to hear them though…

 This must have been someone’s house or farm in a different time.
 The land around the bothy was sheltered by the mountains and trees.

 Inside the bothy was empty apart from a few logs and a makeshift bed.
 The building had a new roof and windows, so it was a dry place for shelter if needed.
 I’m sure many walkers/climbers have sought refuge here and stayed the night.
-I could imagine sitting around a fire, all cosy and quiet telling ghost stories.
+I could imagine sitting around a campfire outside, all cosy and quiet telling ghost stories.
 I wish I knew more about its history.

 Drystone walls were everywhere.
 It looked like they were possibly used to keep sheep.